- Art and HomosexualityOur PickBy Christopher Reed / May 2011

 - Queer British Art 1861 - 1967Our PickEdited by Clare Barlow / October 10, 2017

 Important Art and Artists of Queer Art

 Born Lucy Renee Mathilde Schwob, the French photographer, writer and political activist chose the name Claude Cahun after a number of different iterations before concluding "neuter is the only gender that always suits me".
 With gender playing such a huge role in how we understand ourselves in society, transgender variance is an important subject for Queer Art.
-Before the late twentieth century, non-binary identities are hard to spot or understand, but Claude Cahun changed all that, creating, along with her partner Marcel Moore, a subversive body of work that explored new possibilities for gender, sexuality and personal identity.
+Before the late-twentieth century, non-binary identities are hard to spot or understand, but Claude Cahun changed all that, creating, along with partner Marcel Moore, a subversive body of work that explored new possibilities for gender, sexuality, and personal identity.